kingsdigitallab/django-controlled-vocabulary/README.md

 * create your own controlled lists of terms (i.e. **local** lists)
 * look up terms from **remote** vocabularies (i.e. authority files)
-* extensible **plug-in architecture** for lookups into particular vocabularies:
+* extensible **plug-in architecture** for lookups into particular vocabularies (see table below for built-in plugins)
-  * built-in vocabulary plug-ins, such as ISO 639-2 (Language codes), DCMI Type (Dublin Core resource types)
-  * see below for full list
 * **stores** used terms from remote vocabularies into your database:
   * space efficient (doesn't clutter the database with unused terms)
   * self-contained (i.e. can still works offline & DB always 'semantically' complete)